Storing Business Data for Graph Elements

 }

-Note that you can also set user tags at creation time: all create methods, e.g. createNode(layout: Rect, style: INodeStyle, tag: Object) for nodes, have an overload which allows you to set the initial user tag.
-Setting user tags at creation time should be preferred to avoid unnecessary changes.
-Setting the user tag after creation will then dispatch a TagChanged event for the corresponding item.
-For changes to node tags a listener can be registered with NodeTagChanged, for example.
+Note that you can also set user tags when you create the item.
+All create methods, for example, createNode(layout: Rect, style: INodeStyle, tag: Object) for nodes, have an overload that allows you to set the initial user tag.
+Setting user tags at creation time is preferred to avoid unnecessary changes.